GuestSneezeOSDev/Aliengine-sdk/README.md

 - [ ] Cinematic lens flares
 - [ ] Upgraded tonemapping with bloom which uses a modified version of the Reinhard filter
 - [X] Optimized shaders for faster compilation and better runtime performance
+- [X] Models now take advantage of increased polycount limits and normal mapping technology making deadly opponents and friendly coworkers appear more real
+- [ ] An all-new face creation system that allows each character to have a unique, artist-created face
+- [ ]

 - [X] In-game new lights and xog editors
 - [X] Multiple VRAD upgrades, such as support for Alpha-Tested textures, 4-way blends, baked Ambient Occlusion, Real Sky Ambient Light, and more